leanswift/leanswift.github.io/supplierportal/src/pages/23.4.0 PWA/usermanual-supplierportal-item-management-admin.md

 </kbd>

-**Item Creation Workflow:** Name of the ION Workflow should be configured for New Item Creation process.
-This workflow is triggered when ‘Create New’ form is submitted.
+**Item Creation Workflow**: Based on the workflow the item creation process will be happen.
+When item created Supplier_Portal_Item_Creation workflow will be triggered.
+Buyer can Approve or Reject or connect the item to exiting M3 item.

-**Item Update Workflow:** Name of ION Workflow should be configured for Item Update process.
-This workflow is triggered when existing item update form is submitted.
+**Item Update Workflow**: Based on the workflow the item update will be happen.
+When any item is updated by the supplier then Supplier_Portal_Supplier_Connect_Item_Updation workflow will be triggered.
+The buyer can Approve or Reject.

 <div align="right">